bluehalo/ansible-roles/nist_compliance/README.md

 Requirements
 ------------

-Assumes a Unix/Linux OS, and has only been tested on the RedHat OS family
+Assumes an Amazon Linux/CentOS Linux OS, and has only been tested on the Amazon Linux OS family

 Role Variables
 --------------